 At Creative Bloq, we get sent a lot of infographics by PRs in the hope that our coverage will help them go viral.
 There’s nothing wrong with that, but in all honesty, most of them aren’t particularly well designed.
 And with the increasing availability of easy-to-use infographic tools we suspect some have been created by marketing folks with no actual design training.

-To right the balance and show the world what a great infographic actually looks like, we’ve rounded up seven brilliant examples of the discipline created by leading design agencies.
+To right the balance and show the world what the best infographics actually look like, we’ve rounded up seven brilliant examples of the discipline created by leading design agencies.

 01. Flag Stories by Ferdio